-The Delta variant is >99% of infections in the US and has rapidly out-competed all other variants here and around the world.
+The Delta variant is >99% of infections in the US and rapidly out-competed all other variants around the world by mid-2020.
+The Omicron variant appears to be out-competing Delta in South Africa so far.
 Vaccines remain highly effective against severe disease caused by the delta variant, though less effective against milder infections.

 The delta variant is 2-4 times as infectious as the original strain, has a shorter incubation period of 3 days, and may cause more severe illness and death.
 It is the fastest spreading respiratory virus in recorded history.
 People with delta infections have much higher viral loads compared to infections with previous strains.
-Being vaccinated reduces the risk of infection by $\sim$ 3-5x, reduces the risk of serious illness and death from delta infection by $\sim$ 10-29x and reduces the time of viral shedding by
+Being vaccinated reduces the risk of infection by $\sim 3-5x$, reduces the risk of serious illness and death from delta infection by \sim 10-29x and reduces the time of viral shedding by \sim 2x.

-~2x.
 Universal vaccination combined with masking and distancing is necessary to reduce spread.